MeharGaur/vn-backend-assessment/README.md

 ## Testing:
 - Unit testing using `jest`
 - Integration testing of the GraphQL endpoint using `supertest`
+    - I wrote integration tests for all of the mutations in [mutations.test.ts](src/graphql/tests/mutations.test.ts).
+I tested the queries in the video above using Apollo Studio.

 ## Hosting:
 - PostgreSQL instance hosted on my Google Cloud account